obamamen/MAZEGENERATORC/README.md

 ## Description

 **This project generates random 2d mazes using the growing tree algorithm and exports them as a PNG image file.
-This is 100% made in C whitout external libraries**.
+This is 100% made in C using lodepng as the PNG exporter**.

 ## Table of Contents